Backpropagation from KL Projections: Differential and Exact I-Projection Correspondences: Introduction

-\item[\textup{(B)}] A \emph{complete and decomposable sum--product network (SPN)}, i.e., an arithmetic circuit with strictly positive leaf indicators.
-We denote by $\lambda=(\lambda_{i,t})_{i,t}\in(0,\infty)^N$ the collection of indicator values associated with variables $X_i$ taking state $t$, and by $e$ the corresponding evidence; throughout, we identify $e$ with $\lambda$ and write $e\coloneqq\lambda$, where $N=\sum_{i=1}^M|\mathcal X_i|$.
-For fixed positive circuit weights, the SPN defines a scalar multilinear map

-called the \emph{network polynomial}, whose value at the root node $r$ is denoted $S(e)=S(r)$.
-Each node $n$ in the circuit has an associated upward value $S(n)\in(0,\infty)$ and a downward (reverse-mode) value
+\item[\textup{(B)}] \emph{Complete and decomposable sum--product networks.} Here the model is a complete and decomposable SPN with strictly positive leaf indicators \cite{darwiche2003differential,poon2011spn}.
+Write $\lambda=(\lambda_{i,t})_{i,t}\in(0,\infty)^N$ for the indicator values associated with variables $X_i$ taking state $t$, and identify the evidence $e$ with $\lambda$.
+Thus $e\coloneqq\lambda$, and $N=\sum_{i=1}^M |\mathcal X_i|$.
+For fixed positive circuit weights, the SPN defines the multilinear map $S:(0,\infty)^N\to(0,\infty)$, called the network polynomial.
+If $r$ is the root node, then $S(e)=S(r)$.
+Each node $n$ also carries an upward value $S(n)$ and a reverse-mode quantity